Finding Beau

 Young Beau looking at a bird, happy in his home

-Nothing is done to even discourage the stealing of a dog (all animals).
+In Australia nothing is being done to even discourage the stealing of a dog (all animals).
+Stolen animals do not have a voice.

 Don't you think these stolen animals deserve a right to live without abuse, to be safe, to be respected and to be loved ?

-Don't you think that Beau and all the 'missing' dogs like Beau deserve to be allowed to come back home to their families where they belong ?
+Don't you think that Beau and all the stolen dogs like Beau deserve to be allowed to come back home to their families where they belong ?

 Diane Stein in her book Natural Healing for Dogs & Cats writes: